Slow-moving Hurricane Sally carrying a deluge to Gulf Coast

 “The bottom line continues to be that Sally is expected to be a dangerous slow-moving hurricane near the coast of southeastern Louisiana, Mississippi and Alabama during the next 2-3 days,” the National Hurricane Center said early Monday.

-Sally is perhaps the least welcome guest among lots of company: For only the second time in recorded history, meteorologist Philip Klotzbach said, there are five tropical cyclones churning in the Atlantic basin: Paulette, Rene, Teddy and now Vicky also are spinning over ocean waters.
+Sally is perhaps the least welcome guest among lots of company: For only the second time in recorded history, there are five tropical cyclones churning in the Atlantic basin, meteorologist Philip Klotzbach said: Paulette, Rene, Teddy and now Vicky also are spinning over ocean waters.

-Jeremy Burke was lifting things off the floor in case of flooding in his Bay Books bookstore in the Old Town neighborhood of Bay St. Louis, Mississippi, a popular weekend getaway from New Orleans, about 60 miles (95 kilometers) to the west.
-The streets outside were emptying fast.
+In the Old Town neighborhood of Bay St. Louis, Mississippi, Jeremy Burke, who owns the Bay Books bookstore was picking up things from the floor in case of flooding.
+Outside, he said the picturesque town popular as a weekend getaway from New Orleans, about 60 miles (95 kilometers) to the west, was nearly empty.

 “It’s turning into a ghost town,” he said.
 “Everybody’s biggest fear is the storm surge, and the worst possible scenario being that it just stalls out.
 That would be a dicey situation for everybody.”